Graduate School Doctoral Dissertation Completion Grants

 As grantees, the students must agree to:

-- Attend support group meetings and writing workshops with other program participants;
+- Attend all regularly scheduled, counseling center-facilitated support group meetings with other program participants;

-- Actively support other grantees in meeting the shared goal of completing their dissertations; and
+- Actively support other grantees in meeting the shared goal of completing their dissertations.

 Participants’ progress towards completion of the dissertation, as well as the extent to which they are participating in all program activities, will be continually evaluated.
 Should a student not be making satisfactory progress and/or participating in program activities, the grant may be terminated.